-Families that qualify for the free or reduced lunch program and are in need of a bus pass can fill out an application form here.
+Families that qualify for the free or reduced lunch program and are in need of a bus pass can fill out an application form for a reduced price coupon code here.
 For questions about eligibility, please contact Teri Louer (415-451-4066) at the Ross Valley School District office.

 Q: Are there discounts for multi-child families?

 No, there are no discounts for multi-child families.

 Yes.
 Each each route has a limited number of seats available for sale and routes will close once all seats are purchased.
 Purchasing your seat early will help ensure your student gets a seat.
 You will have the option to join a waitlist for available seats if buses sell out.

 Q: Do you pro-rate the price of the pass during the year?

 Yes.
 If you move to the area or decide to use the bus after the year begins, passes will be pro-rated based on the number of months left in the school year.
 However, availability of these passes is based on unsold seats and are not guaranteed.